kubernetes/kubernetes/docs/proposals/sysctl.md

 // SysctlPolicy defines how a sysctl may be set.
 If neither Values,
 // nor Min, Max are set, any value is allowed. type SysctlPolicy struct {
-    // Name is the name of a sysctl or a pattern for a name.
+    // Sysctl is the name of a sysctl or a pattern for a name.
 It consists of
     // dot separated name segments.
 A name segment matches [a-z]+[a-z_-0-9]* or
     // equals "*".
 The later is interpretated as a wildcard for that name
     // segment.
-    Name string `json:"name"`
+    Sysctl string `json:"sysctl"`

     // Values are allowed values to be set.
 Either Values is
     // set or Min and Max.